Autoimmune Disease Hero Image

 Surged by over 30% in 5 years

-This is presumed to be primarily caused by changes in Westernized dietary habits and an increase in the number of diagnoses through health checkups.
+Changes in Westernized dietary habits and an increase in the number of diagnoses through health checkups are presumed to be the main causes.

 Japan Japan (2023 Statistics)